ElinaBoman/rootme/README.md

 - To run a website you need to add allowed_hosts under ALLOWED_HOSTS in settings.py.
 You can find the hostname if you try opening up the project with: python manage.py runserver.

-### Deployment to heroku
-- Create a Heroku account
-- Login to Heroku account
-- In the dashboard choose "Create new app".
-It's located in the middle of the dashboard
-- Give the new app a name and choose what region you are from
-- When information is entered, find the tabs to Overview, Resources, Deploy, Metrics, Activity, - Access and Settings.
-This should be in the upper right of the site.
-Click the "Settings" tab
-- Find the Config Vars section and click the "Reveal Config Vars" Enter information if there is hidden information in the GitHub repository.
-In this project a creds.json file was entered.
-If you don't have any hidden information in GitHub, step over the two following sections
-- Inside Create config vars, enter KEYS and VALUE.
-Inside KEYS enter CREDS and copy and paste information from creds.json file, into VALUE.
-- Click the "Add" button
-- Add a new KEY with PORT and VALUE 8000.
-Click the "Add" button
-- Scroll down to the Buildpacks section.
-Click the"Add buildpack" button
-- Choose buildpack Python and "Save changes".
-Add another buildpack with nodjs.
-Save changes.
-It is important that the buildpacks are added in the correct order.
-Drag and drop buildpacks if they are in the wrong order
-- When buildpacks are in order.
-Locate the "Deploy" tab.
-It's found on the left side of the "Settings" tab
-- In the Deployment method section, choose GitHub to connect to the repository.
-Confirm request to connect to GitHub
-- Search for the repo-name.
-This is the name of the repository.
-Click "Search"
-- Click "Connect" to link Heroku app to GitHub repository
-- Scroll down to Automatic deploy section and Manual deploy section
-- Choose how the project should be deployed.
-If Enable Automatic Deploys, Heroku rebuilds the app every time new changes are pushed inside the working environment
-- If Manual deploy is chosen the current state of the project will be deployed.
-For this alternative click "Deploy Branch".
-When the project is deployed there will be four green circles with check marks inside.
-There should be a message "Your app was successfully deployed.".
-- Click the "View" button to see the deployed project.
-If steps are followed there should be a mock terminal with a project inside of it.
-Program starts automagically
 ### Forking the GitHub Repository
 - Log in to your GitHub account, or create a account if you don't have one
 - Go to the GitHub repository that you would like to fork.
 To find the repository, search for the repository URL inside the search bar
 - At the top of the site in the right corner of the repository page there should be a button called "Fork".
 Click this button
 - Choose where you would like to fork the repository GitHub will then create a clone of the repository at chosen location.
 By default you should be directed to forked repository inside your gitHub account
-### Making a Local Clone

-### Setting up your local environment

-### Getting Stripe keys
-### Getting email variables from gmail
-### Setting AWS bucket
 ## Credits
 All product images has been borrowed from: https://gronvaxtriket.se/ I have been in contact with Gröna Växtriket who gave me permission to use their images in this project.
 Thank you so much for letting me use your beautiful images!